ErickrU/API-REST/code/README.md

 This module provides runtime support for type hints.
 The most fundamental support consists of the types Any, Union, Callable, TypeVar, and Generic, You can consult [The official documentation of Typing.](https://docs.python.org/3/library/typing.html)

-# PYTEST

-run the next command to verify all link made it work as we expected

-    pytest -v

-> Note: all functions and file name must start with `test` and followed with a `_`

-You can consult [The official documentation of Pytest](https://docs.pytest.org/en/7.1.x/) for more commands and examples.